-9 Foreign Exchange
+9 Foreign exchange

-The Slovak Republic has amended its foreign exchange rules several times since 1995 in order to gradually liberalize rules on trading with foreign exchange instruments, foreign securities, and the acquisition of ownership of real estate by foreigners.
-All such changes comply with the European Agreement dated 4 October 1992 on the accession of the Slovak Republic to the EU.
+The Slovak Republic has amended its foreign exchange rules several times in order to gradually liberalize rules on trading with foreign exchange instruments, foreign securities, and the acquisition of ownership of real estate by foreigners.
 After the Slovak Republic joined the EU, the foreign exchange rules ceased to perform the regulatory function of capital flow.

-Under Section 8 of the Foreign Exchange Act (Act No. 202/1995 Coll., as amended) and the Act on the National Bank of Slovakia (Act No. 566/1992 Coll., as amended), however, residents and organizational units of non-residents established in the Slovak Republic are required to report (i.e., to fulfill a notification requirement), certain details of their financial transactions in relation to residents abroad and in relation to non-residents.
+Under Section 8 of the Foreign Exchange Act (Act No. 202/1995 Coll., as amended) and the Act on the National Bank of Slovakia (Act No. 566/1992 Coll., as amended), however, residents and organizational units of nonresidents established in the Slovak Republic are required to report (i.e., to fulfill a notification requirement) certain details of their financial transactions in relation to residents abroad and in relation to nonresidents.

-The relevant notification forms are provided by the National Bank of Slovakia and available on its website: www.nbs.sk.14
+The relevant notification forms are provided by the National Bank of Slovakia and available on its website: www.nbs.sk.